-Renew or replace protection and control assets that are at end of life or affected by performance issues which includes fully replacing4existing active level crossings.
+renew or replace protection and control assets that are at end of life or affected by performance issues which includes fully replacing four existing active level crossings.

 This investment is focused on larger elements such as control systems, train detection systems and barrier mechanisms, and is prioritised towards higher usage priority lines and sites with increased risk.